ppcamp/go-grpc-microservices/README.md

 ## Todo

 ERROR: [transport] transport: http2Server.operateHeaders parsed a :connection header which makes a request malformed as per the HTTP/2 spec
+There's a lack of documentation for this. https://kennethjenkins.net/posts/go-nginx-grpc/.
+Therefore, I choosed envoy

 ### Needed